-Some objects returned by the APIs are pure typed objects, in that they don't represent persistent state on the Delphix Engine but are rather calculated and returned upon request.
+Some objects returned by the APIs are pure typed objects, in that they don't represent the persistent state on the Delphix Engine but are rather calculated and returned upon request.
 Most of the objects in the system, however, are "persistent objects."
 Persistent objects (of type

 The Delphix object hierarchy is stitched together by these object references.
 When fetching an object that refers to another object, the member will be returned as a reference, rather than being inserted directly within the parent object.
-This allows consumers to control when and how links are resolved, and makes it clear when an object may change independently from its parent.
+This allows consumers to control when and how links are resolved and make it clear when an object may change independently from its parent.
 The per-object APIs outlined below all operate on object references.